opennikish/tetris/Readme.md

 ## Tetris

-An implementation of the classic Tetris game, originally created by Alexey Pajitnov.
+An implementation of the Tetris game, originally created by Alexey Pajitnov.
-This version intentionally mirrors the visual style of the original 1984 release, using bracket-based graphics with minor variations.
+This version intentionally mirrors the visual style and esthetic of the original 1984 release, using bracket-based graphics.

+Intentionaly has zero dependencies.

 ### Dev